What is LibrarySearch?

 Click the FAQ below for more detailed help and instruction

-If you have issues or questions about using LibrarySearch please email firstname.lastname@example.org or for help in person come along to one of our Library & IT drop-in sessions: Tuesday 11-12, Wednesday 12-1, Thursday 3-4 - held in the Level 2 Training Suite.
+If you have questions about using LibrarySearch please come along to one of our Library & IT drop-in sessions: Tuesday 11-12, Wednesday 12-1, Thursday 3-4 - held in the Level 2 Training Suite.
 If you can't come along to a drop-in, please pop your query in the web form below and we'll get back to you.

-If you are getting unexpected results, broken links or error messages within LibrarySearch please email email@example.com and include as much detail as possible so that we can fix the problem ASAP.
+If you are getting unexpected results, broken links or error messages within LibrarySearch please use this web form to report the problem - include as much detail as possible so that we can fix the problem ASAP.
 It would be really helpful if you could include:

 - Details of the resource (e.g. ScienceDirect), journal or eBook title, article details (title, year, volume, issue, page numbers)